History of Deebo Samuel in Timeline

 On July 28, 2020, Deebo Samuel was placed on the non-football injury list at the start of training camp.

-In 2021, Deebo Samuel received first-team All-Pro honors while playing with the 49ers.
+In 2021, Deebo Samuel received first-team All-Pro honors with the San Francisco 49ers, acknowledging his outstanding performance during the season.

 In 2023, Deebo Samuel was ranked 61st by his fellow players on the NFL Top 100 Players list.